aguerrera/Garoozis/sample/www/_posts/2011-4-23-thirdpost.md

 {
-  title: "Page Threef",
+  title: "Page Three",
   layout: "post"
 }

-This si the third post
+This is the third post